Presenters discuss findings of PC(USA) study at the 61st CSW

 Tags: commission on the status of women, csw61, discrimination, equality, gender, leadership, ordination, pcusa, presbyterian, presbyterian ministry at the united nations, research services, united nations, Women

-Ministries: All Women in the Church, Research Services, Presbyterian Ministry at the United Nations, Advocacy Committee for Women’s Concerns, Gender and Racial Justice Ministries, Presbyterian Women, Racial Ethnic & Women’s Ministries, Racial Ethnic Leadership Development and Recruitment, Women’s Leadership Development and Young Women’s Ministries
+Ministries: All Women in the Church, Research Services, Presbyterian Ministry at the United Nations, Advocacy Committee for Women’s Concerns, Racial and Intercultural Justice Ministries, Presbyterian Women, Racial Ethnic & Women’s Ministries, Racial Ethnic Leadership Development and Recruitment, Women’s Leadership Development and Young Women’s Ministries